-For a business to succeed, they need to identify and fulfil a ‘gap in the market’.
-However, to correctly identify that gap, a business can’t just rely on instincts and assumptions but objective research that proves their value.
-This is where Market Research comes into play.
-Market research doesn’t just verify your business plan for investors but it also helps a company to better understand its customers.
-This creates an opportunity to improve their products and services, better their marketing and identify new gaps in the market.
+For your business to succeed, you need to identify and fulfil a ‘gap in the market’.
+However, to correctly identify that gap, your business can’t just rely on instincts and gut feel, you need to validate these assumptions.
+This is why market research is so important.
+Market research doesn’t just verify your business plan for investors, it also helps your company gain a better understanding of its customers.
+This consumer insight creates an opportunity to improve your products and services, better your marketing and identify new gaps in the market.

 There are many steps to conducting market research but the following list are the most important steps involved.